-Once it was cut, I sanded it down with my Corner Cat.
+Once it was cut, I sanded it down with my sander.
 I love these battery-operated tools!

 Next, I used my panel adhesive to add a bead on the back and attached the panel to the front with my nailer.
 I demonstrate it in the video below.

 Once that was done, I wanted to make my upcycled farmhouse coat rack look cohesive.
-Of course, paint works wonders, so I used my Fan Brush to give a few coats of paint.
+Of course, paint works wonders, so I used my paint brush to give a few coats of paint.

 And, what is a coat rack without hooks, right?
 I’ve had many tell me they have a hard time getting hooks spaced right, so I’m sharing how to do it.

 First, figure out where you want your outer hooks to be placed.
 I chose to bring mine 2″ in from each end.

 Then, using my pencil, I mark the holes and pre-drill pilot holes using my drill.
 It’s best to use a drill bit slightly smaller than your shank of your screws.
 We pre-drill to prevent the wood from splitting as well as making our hook placement much easier.